Primary Blogs vs. Secondary Blogs

 Just a heads up: changing your URL will break any existing links to your blog, including those in already-published Tumblr posts and reblogs.
 Your followers won’t be affected, though, and they’ll still see all your stuff come through their dashboard.

 - Click Settings (the gear icon) at the top of your Dashboard.

 - Click the blog you’d like to update on the right side of the page.

 - Click the pencil icon in the Username section (or Tumblr URL section on secondary blogs).
 Adjust your URL as you see fit.

 - Hit “Save.”

 Why can't I register this URL?
 Can you release an unavailable/inactive URL for me?

+Sorry, we don’t release taken, dormant, or terminated URLs/web addresses, nor can we put you in touch with the account owner(s).
+If you get an error message when trying to register an apparently unused URL, the blog may have been terminated.
 If you have a registered trademark or have found a clear case of impersonation, contact us at the link below.
-Attach a copy of your active trademark documentation and demonstrate your connection to the trademark to speed up the review process.
+You can help us with the review process by attaching a copy of your active trademark documentation and otherwise demonstrating your connection to the trademark.

 What happens if I change my blog URL?